 Guilford County had consistently higher rates for chlamydia, gonorrhea, syphilis and HIV infection compared to North Carolina rates.

 Because Guilford County’s rates for HIV infection, syphilis and chlamydia all exceed NC rates, health education staff with Public Health Division partners with Nia Community Action Center, Piedmont Health Services and Sickle Cell Agency and Triad Health Project to provide a network of testing and counseling services throughout Guilford County.

-For more information on these and other health statistics, contact the Guilford County Department of Health & Human Services, Public Health Epidemiologist at 336-641-6844.
+For more information, contact the Guilford County Department of Health & Human Services at 336-641-7777.